onevcat/check-lfs/README.md

 # Check LFS

-A command-line tool to check binary file committed to a repo.
+A command-line tool to check binary files committed to a repo.
+It is useful for avoiding unexpected binary files in an LFS-enabled git repo.

 ## Installation

 ### Released Version

-Find `check-lfs` in the release page, copy it to your repo.
+Find `check-lfs` on the release page, copy it to your executables path (such as `/usr/local/bin`).

 ### Manually Build

-Run `./script/build.sh` to build the project.
+Clone and run `./script/build.sh` to build the project.
 Find the `check-lfs` under the `build` folder.
-Copy `check-lfs` to your project.
+Copy `check-lfs` to your executables path.

 ## Usage

-Just run `check-lfs` in your repo.
+Just run `check-lfs` inside your repo's folder (under git).
 It compares a branch (usually the branch you are working on) to a base branch (usually the `master` branch).
 If there are any binary files committed, it gives an error.

 ```
 USAGE: check-lfs [<current-branch>] [<base-branch>]

 ARGUMENTS:
 <current-branch> The branch to check. (default: HEAD)
 <base-branch> The base branch name. (default: master)

 OPTIONS:
 -h, --help Show help information.
 ```

 ## Recommended Usage